Ricardo Powell: International career

 He was the youngest West Indian to score an ODI century.
 He made 2,000 ODI runs at a strike rate of 96.66, which is the highest strike rate of a West Indian player with more than 1000 ODI runs and he also emulated Gordon Greenidge by hitting 8 sixes in an ODI innings against India cricket team in 1999 at Singapore which was a West Indian ODI record.

 He also hit seven sixes in another ODI against India cricket team at Toronto that same year.
 In total, he hit 75 sixes in 100 ODI innings, a ratio equal to that of Viv Richards.
 Such stunning performances from the 20-year-old led to comparisons with the great Viv Richards but for some reason the selectors seemed to pigeon-hole him as a One Day player, and he found himself in and out of the side, and being shunted up and down the batting order.

 He played 109 One Day matches for the West Indies cricket team and 2 Tests matches in his career against New Zealand cricket team in 1999 and England cricket team in 2004 in which Brian Lara became first batsman to score 400 runs in Test cricket.

 US career

-He played the game professionally and resides in the United States where he played cricket with the Indian Lions Cricket Club and works as a Cricket Analyst with ESPN.
+He played the game professionally and resides in the United States where he played cricket with the Indian Lions Cricket Club and worked as a Cricket Analyst with ESPN from 2012-2014.

 In June 2016, Powell was named as new chairman of USA selection panel.
 The panel includes Asif Mujtaba, Michael Voss, Amer Afzaluddin and Barney Jones.
 His first assignment is to select USA senior men's for ICC World Cricket League Division Four which will be hosted Los Angeles as well as Under-17 squads.
 In June 2021, he was selected to take part in the Minor League Cricket tournament in the United States following the players' draft.